 Table of Contents

-What needs to be calibrated?
+What equipment needs to be controlled?

 Determining what equipment needs to be calibrated varies for organizations depending on the nature of their products.
 There are mechanical devices that rely on handheld tools for measurement such as micrometers and calipers, as well as devices that rely on heavily automated digital equipment.
+Software, cameras, pH meters, thermometers, time-keeping devices, and more could all require calibration depending on the situation.

-An easy way of thinking about what measurement equipment should be calibrated is to work backward on how a company is audited.
-During an audit, it is likely that both in-process and final inspection records are reviewed.
-The inspection records should include what equipment is being used during the inspection.
-Therefore, if monitoring or measuring equipment is used during the in-process or final inspection of a device, the equipment should be calibrated.
+An easy way of thinking about what measurement equipment should be calibrated is to work backward from an audit.
+During an audit, it is likely that process records, as well as incoming, in-process, and final inspection records, are reviewed.
+The records should include what equipment is being used during the process or inspection.

 What measurement equipment does not require calibration?
 Reference equipment is typically not included in the calibration requirements of ISO 13485.
-If measuring equipment is only used during R&D, or if it is used to aid in the construction of molds that will eventually produce medical devices, it does not require calibration.
-That being said, it is still up to the organization to determine the risks of not calibrating certain pieces of measuring equipment.
+If measuring equipment is only used during R&D (and won’t be used for design verification or validation), or if it is used to aid in the construction of molds that will eventually produce medical devices, it may not fit into the requirements of the standard.

 Requirements for a calibration procedure